top of page

 So are sports drinks delivering on their promises?

 To answer that, let’s take a closer look at what’s actually in them.
-The most predominant electrolyte we lose when we sweat is sodium, with its anion chloride coming in a close second.
+As mentioned above, the most predominant electrolyte we lose in sweat is sodium, with its anion chloride coming in a close second.
 Thus, sodium chloride is the most important electrolyte needed in a sports drink.
 Interestingly, there’s a product on the market called Nuun Active that touts itself as having the “optimal blend of electrolytes for athletic performance”, but upon closer inspection, one finds that Nuun Active contains sodium citrate, not sodium chloride.

-Some sports drinks also contain minerals such as calcium and magnesium, but the amount of calcium and magnesium we lose in sweat is so small, that sports scientists believe that they are not necessary to include in a sports drink (adding them will increase the price of the sports drink).
+Some sports drinks also contain minerals such as calcium and magnesium, but the amount of calcium and magnesium we lose in sweat is so small that sports scientists believe that they are unnecessary to include in a sports drink (adding them will increase the price of the sports drink).
 Of note is that magnesium citrate can have a laxative effect, which is not what most athletes want on race day!

-Check the label of the popular sports drink PowerBar Endurance and you’ll find magnesium citrate in the list of ingredients.
-How much, you ask?
-Once scoop contains 4% of the DV for magnesium.
-That’s about 12 mg per scoop.
+Surprisingly, the popular sports drink Tailwind contains magnesium citrate.
+Once scoop contains 4% of the DV for magnesium which is about 12 mg per scoop.
 That’s not a huge amount, but if you’re sipping this drink over a 1-3 hour run or ride, you just might find yourself in a mad dash for the porta-potty.
 Kind of gives new meaning to the phrase “know before you go”, doesn’t it?

-Another ploy that manufacturers use to get you to buy their sport drink, is to fill it up with vitamins, which are completely unnecessary during exercise.
-Some of these drinks contain zero calories which is fine for sipping throughout the day but again, not during exercise and especially exercise lasting longer than 60 minutes when you need carbohydrates to fuel your muscles.
+Another ploy that manufacturers use to get you to buy their sport drink, is to fill it up with vitamins or amino acids, neither of which are necessary during exercise.
+Some of these drinks contain zero calories which is fine for sipping throughout the day but again, not during exercise lasting longer than 90 minutes when you need carbohydrates to fuel your muscles.

 One leading sports drink likes to brag that its product uses “non-GMO-sourced dextrose” to help the body “absorb fluids and nutrients faster”.
 Sounds impressive, right?
 However, there’s not a single research study showing that non-GMO-sourced dextrose increases the rate of fluid or nutrient absorption.
 While it’s true that sugar in the form of sucrose or dextrose can increase the rate of fluid absorption, it doesn’t have to be “non-GMO-sourced”.
 Again, they’re trying to make the product sound healthy when it's no healthier than any other sports drink.